AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_hardhat.md

 ---
 ### Set up a private key

-In this section, we will set up a private key.
+In this section, we will set up a private key with the following code.

 ```bash
 touch private.json
 vim private.json
 ```

 Then, we add a private key for testing deployment here.
-PLEASE DON NOT USE IT IN PROD DEPLOYMENT.
+PLEASE **DO NOT** USE IT IN PROD DEPLOYMENT.

 ```
 {"privateKey":"0xde9be858da4a475276426320d5e9262ecfc3ba460bfac56360bfa6c4c28b4ee0"}